MhL5/code-editor-animation/README.md

 # Code Editor Animation Project

 Welcome to the Code Editor Animation project!
-This project showcases an interactive and visually engaging code editor animation.
+This project is a simple showcases of a code editor animation made using tailwindcss and typeIt js.
 You can see a live demo of this project at [Code Editor Animation Demo](https://code-editor-anime.vercel.app/).

 ![Alt Text](./img/code-editor-anime.png)

 # Getting started

+1.git clone the repo
+2.npm i
+3.run the code

+or you can simply :

 1. install tailwindcss or use cdn
 2. install typeIt js library using ```npm install typeit ```